ridoy-ai/hello-world/README.md

 # hello-world
-A test repository for practicing git commands
+A test repository for practicing basic git commands.

 Hi friends,
 This is shuvro.
-I like to develop android mobile application, also you can call me a ML enthusiast!
+I usually like to develop android mobile applications, also you can call me a ML enthusiast!
 This is my first experimental usage of Github!
+Thanks for reading it.